 (b) In a purse race, the racing secretary may uncouple entries having common ties through training to make two (2) separate betting interests.

-(5) In any thoroughbred stakes race with added money of $50,000 or more, the racing secretary may uncouple mutual entries of horses sharing common ties through training or ownership or both.
+(5) In any thoroughbred stakes race with added money of $50,000 or more, the racing secretary may uncouple mutuel entries of horses sharing common ties through training or ownership or both.

 Section 6.
 Subscriptions.
 (1) A subscriber to a stakes race may transfer or declare a subscription prior to the closing of entries for the race.

 (2) Joint subscriptions and entries may be made by any one (1) of the joint owners of a horse.
 Each owner shall be jointly and severally liable for all payments due.